 Translation services are available on a case-by-case basis.
-If you wish to have a document translated, please contact our Administrative Assistant, Heather Belle at email@example.com or (662) 325-3480.
-We only offer translation services in languages we offer.
+If you wish to have a document translated, please contact our Administrative Assistant, Adrian Austin at firstname.lastname@example.org or (662) 325-3480.
+We only offer translation services in languages we teach in the department.
 This service usually takes between 5-10 business days.
 The translator will dictate the fee.

 Language Placement Exam